w3f/polkadot-wiki-old/docs/polkadot/node/node_operator.md

 **Update to the latest version of polkadot**

-If you have installed the polkadot already, you can use the following command to install the latest version and check your current version.
+If you have installed polkadot already, you can use the following command to install the latest version and check your current version.

 ```bash
 cargo install --git https://github.com/paritytech/polkadot.git --branch v0.3 polkadot --force